isomerpages/cris-scri/_national-coordinating-body/SCRI Academy/About SCRI Academy.md

 Organisation (CROs), Pharmaceutical and Biotechnology Companies, and Academic Research Centre.</p>
 <p></p>
-<p>If you’re ready to take your next steps towards a career as a Clinical
+<p>If you’re ready to take your next steps towards a career as a CRC, here
-Research Coordinator, here is a list of public healthcare institutions career page to kick-start your journey:</p>
+is a list of public healthcare institutions career page to kick-start your journey:</p>
 <p></p>
 <p>•SingHealth: <a href="https://careers.singhealth.com.sg" rel="noopener noreferrer nofollow" target="_blank">https://careers.singhealth.com.sg</a>
 </p>